-- when these securities are detached from the shares held in the portfolio;

-- when it is more advantageous to acquire shares by purchasing and then exercising these securities (e.g. participation in a capital increase by first purchasing Preferential Subscription Rights on the market).
+- when these securities are detached from the shares held in the portfolio; - when it is more advantageous to acquire shares by purchasing and then exercising these securities (e.g. participation in a capital increase by first purchasing Preferential Subscription Rights on the market).

 The Sub-fund may use deposits to optimise the management of the Sub-fund's cash and to manage the different subscription/redemption value dates of the underlying UCIs.
-It may place up to 20% of its net assets in deposits with a single credit institution.
+It may place up to 20% of its net assets in deposits a single credit institution.

-The Sub-fund may hold cash on an ancillary basis, in particular to cover share redemptions by investors.
-The liquidity holding threshold may be raised to 20% when justified by exceptional market conditions.
-There will be no overexposure, and cash loans are prohibited.
+The sub-fund may hold cash on an ancillary basis, in particular to cover share redemptions by investors.
+The liquidity holding threshold may be raised to 20% of net assets when justified by exceptional market conditions.
+There will be no overexposure.
+Cash loans are prohibited.

 The Sub-fund may borrow cash.
-Although it is not intended to be a structural cash borrower, the Sub-fund may be in a debit position as a result of transactions linked to its paid-in flows (ongoing investments and divestments, subscriptions/redemptions, etc.), up to a limit of 10% of the net assets.
-There will be no overexposure.
+Although it is not intended to be a structural cash borrower, the sub-fund may be in a debit position as a result of transactions linked to its paid-in flows (ongoing investments and divestments, subscriptions/redemptions, etc.), up to a limit of 10% of the net assets.